Overview of Human Resources and the Unified Personnel System

 Personnel Board

 The seven members of the Personnel Board each serve a two-year term.
 Two of the members are appointed by the Board of County Commissioners, two by the constitutional officers, two by the Employees’ Advisory Council and one by the other six board members.
-The Director of Human Resources is appointed by and serves at the discretion of the Board.
+The Chief Human Resources Officer is appointed by and serves at the discretion of the Board.

 Personnel Board members have numerous responsibilities, including: